melby-md/melby-md.github.io/content/blog/mod11.md

 r = _mm_xor_si128(r, _mm_set1_epi8(0x30));
 ```

-Then comes the tricky part, there is no strightfoward way to multiply 8 bit
+Then comes the tricky part, there is no straightfoward way to multiply 8 bit
-integers with x86 SIMD, but, because I don't need the result of each
+integers with x86 SIMD, but I don't need the result of each multiplication in
-multiplication in a separate byte, I will use a trick:
+a separate byte because the function will sum it all in the end, so I will use a
+trick:

 ```
 __m128i m = _mm_set_epi32(0, 0x00000900, 0x07080506, 0x03040102);
 ```

-First, the numbers that will multiply the CPF digits are loaded into `m`,
+The numbers that will multiply the CPF digits are loaded into `m`,
-the zeored bytes will multiply the bytes loaded out of bounds, zeroing them,
+the 0x00 bytes will multiply the bytes loaded out of bounds, zeroing them,
 then comes the multiplication:

 ```
 r = _mm_mullo_epi16(r, m);
 ```

-In the end this multiplication will result in each high byte of every 16 bit
+In the end, this multiplication will result in each high byte of every 16 bit
 number to contain the sum of every 2 consecutive multiplications, sounds weird?
 I will illustrate: